opensearch-project/documentation-website/_search-plugins/keyword-search.md

 # Keyword search

 By default, OpenSearch calculates document scores using the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm.
-BM25 is a keyword-based algorithm that performs lexical search for words in the documents that appear in the query.
+BM25 is a keyword-based algorithm that performs lexical search for words that appear in the query.

 When determining a document's relevance, BM25 considers [term frequency/inverse document frequency (TF/IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf):

-- _Term frequency_ stipulates that the more frequently the search term appears in a document, the more relevant the document is.
+- _Term frequency_ stipulates that documents in which the search term appears more frequently are more relevant.

 - _Inverse document frequency_ gives less weight to the words that commonly appear in all documents in the corpus (for example, articles like "the").